-Mediatation is one of the oldest morning rituals and extremely beneficial.
-Using Apps can quickly stimulate the brain for enhanced day-time performance.
+Meditation is one of the oldest morning rituals and extremely beneficial.
+Using apps can quickly stimulate the brain for enhanced day-time performance.
 Meditation is also good for mental clarity & focus.
 For example, brain entrainment tracks that take you from Alpha through to Gamma brainwave frequencies (typically 40Hz or higher) may elevate mood, stimulate learning, enhance clarity, reduce stress and boost focus.
 Adding positive affirmations or using tracks with integral affirmations may offer further benefits.

 Journaling is a research proven way to develop mental clarity and cultivate a healthier mind.
 Ending a morning scribe with focusing on things your gracious for, is a scientific way to build positive momentum and raise important energy levels for the day ahead.

 One day, science may help us to define the exact formula for creating a winning day, by identifying very specific foods, key energy vitamins, natural energy supplements, exercises and actions to take during the first two hours of waking.
 However, even then, it's likely to vary depending on someone's personality, DNA, lifestyle, job and goals.